 I found the first novel by Stella Rimington (At Risk, reviewed here) promising, and I’m now happy to report that its sequel, Secret Asset (2006), continues to fulfill that promise.
 With three more novels after this one, Rimington looks to be a reliable source of engaging, intelligent spy thrillers for a while, and I’m looking forward to following the series as it unfolds.

-Rimington does a fine job spinning a good old fashioned mole-hunt, and I think Secret Asset is a somewhat smoother, more satisfying read than At Risk.
-I’m not sure exactly why, as it’s not all that significantly better; perhaps it’s just that it’s more streamlined and self contained, and moves at a brisker pace.
-It’s another understated, realistic glimpse at espionage from someone who knows the world, where careful analysis and investigative legwork trump convoluted endgames, gadgetry, and violent derring-do — more Sandbaggers than 24, in other words.
+Rimington does a fine job spinning a good old-fashioned mole hunt, and I think Secret Asset is a smoother, more satisfying read than At Risk.
+I’m not sure exactly why, as it’s not all that significantly better; perhaps it’s simply that it’s more streamlined and self-contained, and moves at a brisker pace.
+It’s another understated, realistic glimpse at espionage from someone who knows the world, where careful analysis and investigative legwork trump convoluted endgames, gadgetry, and violent derring-do — more The Sandbaggers than 24, in other words.
 As a fan of the first book, I found even more to like here.
 Good stuff.